mehulkar/mehulkar.com/source/blog/2024/02/breville-grind-control.md

 tags:
 ---

-I bought a Breville Grind Control in December 2021 and sold it on Marketplace ~August 2023.
+I bought a [Breville Grind Control][1] in December 2021 for $300, and gave it away for free it on Marketplace ~August 2023.
 I probably stopped using it sometime in mid-2022, and it just sat around.
 I had written down some of the things I liked and didn't like about it back then and am publishing that today, because, why not.

 The TL;DR is that I would not buy this again.
-Since mid-2022, I've been using a Mr. Coffee from Target and like it much more even though it lacks all the fancy features.
+Since mid-2022, I've been using a [Mr. Coffee from Target][2] and like it much more even though it lacks all the fancy features.

 ## Like